abilandz/PH8124/Final_Project/FinalProject.md

   This will write the updated histogram in the **ROOT** file to which the global **ROOT** variable **gFile** points to.
 Each time you open a new **ROOT** file, **gFile** is updated.
 The previous instance of that histogram is overwritten (see more details in the ROOT documentation at: https://root.cern.ch/doc/master/classTObject.html#a211e8b1ab4ef54a5f2ecbe809945fee8).

-  Note that ownership is not affected, histogram is still owned by the very same **ROOT** file.
-On the other hand, you cannot access histogram from one file, update it and save it into another **ROOT** file in the same code straightforwardly, as here you have first to deal with the histogram ownership, which is always a bit tricky...
+  Note that ownership is not affected, the histogram is still owned by the very same **ROOT** file.
+On the other hand, you cannot access the histogram from one file, update it, and save it into another **ROOT** file in the same code straightforwardly, as here you have first to deal with the histogram ownership, which is always a bit tricky...

-**Hint #3:** For the final plotting and printout, develop a separate standalone **ROOT** macro which only processes the final **ROOT** file ```ÀnalysisResults.root``` which contains the histograms of your personal analysis, and execute that macro at the end of script **Analysis.sh**.
+**Hint #3:** For the final plotting and printout, develop a separate standalone **ROOT** macro that only processes the final **ROOT** file ```ÀnalysisResults.root``` that contains the histograms of your personal analysis, and execute that macro at the end of script **Analysis.sh**.